Kingxukai/linux/Documentation/userspace-api/media/dvb/ca-get-cap.rst

 Description
 -----------

-Queries the Kernel for information about the available CA and descrambler slots, and their types.
+Queries the woke Kernel for information about the woke available CA and descrambler slots, and their types.

 Return Value